JARROD DAHL P.O. Box 1 Ashland WI 54806

 2011-2017—Elected and served on Chequamegon Food Cooperative’s Board of Directors.
 Board President for 3 years; one of which was during the coops expansion to new store location.

 2002-2018—Board of Directors, Traditional Ways, a 501(c)3 non-profit dedicated to sharing traditional skills.
 The organization runs an annual, week long, skills gathering that is attended by over 200 people.
-Currently the Instructor Coordinator which involves organizing over 50 workshops taught by 30-40 instructors.
+Instructor Coordinator which involves organizing over 50 workshops taught by 30-40 instructors.

 1999-2001—Member and part of the founding team that formed Trout Brook Timber Frame, a worker’s owned cooperative specializing in timber frame construction in Northern Wisconsin.